 Senior Manager of Government & Stakeholder Relations at the Ontario Association of Children’s Aid Societies (OACAS)

-Wendy Miller has 30 years’ experience advancing social justice priorities and leading transformative initiatives with local, provincial, and international scope.
-Wendy is currently Senior Manager of Government & Stakeholder Relations at the Ontario Association of Children’s Aid Societies (OACAS) where she leads sector-wide provincial initiatives that build capacity for children's aid and Indigenous child wellbeing societies and promote equitable and accountable services for children, youth, families, and communities across Ontario.
+Wendy Miller has 30 years’ experience advancing social justice priorities with local, provincial, and international scope.
+Wendy is currently Senior Manager of Government & Stakeholder Relations at the Ontario Association of Children’s Aid Societies (OACAS) where she leads provincial capacity-building initiatives for children's aid and Indigenous child wellbeing societies that promote equitable and accountable services for children, youth, and families across Ontario.
 These include implementation planning for the new Child, Youth, and Family Services Act, programs for youth in and transitioning from care, and engagement with legislated accountability and oversight bodies.
-Prior to joining OACAS, Wendy was the Director of the Child Advocacy Project at Pro Bono Ontario where she led customized initiatives that addressed systemic barriers for marginalized young people and their families by leveraging the volunteer efforts of private bar lawyers.
-These included advocacy for vulnerable young people who were denied education rights, international unaccompanied minors, and children whose medical treatment was compromised by social and legal barriers.
-She holds a Bachelor of Arts, Political Science, Developing Areas Studies from McGill University, and has completed the Open Policy Institute's program, Public Policy for Advocates and Activists.
-Wendy is fluent in Spanish.
+Prior to joining OACAS, Wendy was the Director of the Child Advocacy Project at Pro Bono Ontario where she led customized initiatives that used volunteer lawyers to address systemic barriers for marginalized young people and their families.
+She holds a Bachelor of Arts, Political Science from McGill University, and has completed the Open Policy Institute's Public Policy for Advocates and Activists program.

 Director, Nixon Charitable Foundation